sodafoundation/architecture-analysis/Pool_Properties_Design.md

 ## Summary

 This proposal is designed for standardizing the properties definition of storage pool.
-This design is also part of referenced implementation of LineOfService defined in [Swordfish](https://www.snia.org/sites/default/files/SMI/swordfish/V105/Swordfish_v1.0.5_Specification.pdf) specification (v1.0.5), which promises to providing a unified approach for the management of storage and servers in hyperscale and cloud infrastructure environments.
+This design is also part of referenced implementation of LineOfService defined in [Swordfish](https://www.snia.org/sites/default/files/SMI/swordfish/V105/Swordfish_v1.0.5_Specification.pdf) specification (v1.0.5), which promises to provide a unified approach for the management of storage and servers in hyperscale and cloud infrastructure environments.

 ## Motivation

-During these two months, we did a lot of work to design OpenSDS Profile (see [here](https://docs.google.com/document/d/1irNnz019j0XuW6SZNigs6QuYFOCC3uL44EkRYJiHyq8/edit?usp=sharing)).
-Besides the extensible [capabilties filter](https://github.com/opensds/opensds/pull/297) mechanism was also finished several days ago.
-But as for the design of implementation of StoragePool resource, it's still an issue unresolved.
+As we all know, we did a lot of work to design OpenSDS Profile (see [here](https://docs.google.com/document/d/1irNnz019j0XuW6SZNigs6QuYFOCC3uL44EkRYJiHyq8/edit?usp=sharing)).
+In addition, the extensible [capabilties filter](https://github.com/opensds/opensds/pull/297) mechanism was also finished several days ago.
+This design spec proposes how to implement the StoragePool resources based on the Swordfish spec.

-Now that we have come to a conclusion about Profile design, it would be much easier to design StoragePool because both of them are composed of LineOfService defined in Swordfish.
+Now that we have come to a conclusion about `Profile` design, it would be much easier to design `StoragePool` because both of them are composed of LineOfService defined in Swordfish.

+## Proposal

 ### Goals